timothygebhard/hsr4hci/docs/general/datasets.md

 Note that even if you do not want to use the observing conditions as predictors, you should still create the `/observing_conditions/interpolated` group.
 You can simply leave it empty.

----

-In case you get stuck with any part of this, feel free to reach out for help! :-)